40net-cloud/xpert2023_aws_networking_demystified/readme.md

 ### CLEANUP
 At the end of our session:
 - remove the endpoints form your TF `variables.tf`
-- re-run your TF
+- re-run your TF `terraform apply`
 - remove all Fortigate CNF instancesfrom the Fortigate CNF UI
-- destroy your terraform infra
+- destroy your terraform infra `terraform destroy`
 - remove all registered accounts from the Fortigate CNF UI
 - remove cloudformation `FortinetFWaaSCrossAccountSetup` from AWS region `Oregon`
 - remove the access key and secret (NOT the IAM user !!)